henryw374/henryw374.github.io.old/_posts/2022-02-09-clojurescript-jar-embeds-other-libs.md

 One might ask why I would be using Clojurescript and clojure.data.json together in the same jvm.
 Well, in my case, in development I tend to have my server and client dependencies combined, so I run cljs compile and server side stuff in one vm.
-When deploying, testing and so on they are usually separate.
-It is possible to run separate server and cljs jvm's locally, but that then means I can't have a single .nrepl.edn file for example.
+When deploying, testing I separate them (Clojurescript is not in the classpath).
+It is possible to run separate server and cljs jvm's locally of course, but that then means I can't have a single .nrepl.edn file for example.
 There could be other reasons for using these 2 together though, writing data-reader functions that use json possibly.

 I raised this on clojure slack and now Clojurescript's maintainer's are aware, so hopefully